Measurement of the Casimir force between superconductors: Supplementary Information

 We do not know a priori the exact scaling between the spectral power that we measure and the expected spectral power of a single photon or phonon.
 Thus we need to derive an expression for the spectral power in terms of system parameters that can be measured, to use it as a fit function to our measurements.

-We start from the equations of motion for the cavity field $\hat{a}$ and mechanical motion $\hat{b}$.
-In the sideband-resolved limit, with a drive $\omega_\mathrm{m}$ lower than the cavity frequency (at the red sideband), with $\hat{a}$ separated into a steady state amplitude and some fluctuations $\hat{a} = \alpha + \delta \hat{a}$, the equations of motion can be written in the frequency domain as
+Here we use operator formalism as the calibration described in this section is performed close to the quantum regime where vacuum fluctuations should be taken into account.
+We start from the equations of motion for the cavity field $\hat{a}$ and mechanical ladder operator $\hat{b}$ corresponding to $\tilde{x}$: $\tilde{x} = x_{\rm zpf} (\hat{b}+\hat{b}^\dagger)$.
+In the sideband-resolved limit, with a drive detuned by $-\omega_\mathrm{m}$ from the cavity frequency (at the red sideband), with $\hat{a}$ separated into a steady state amplitude and some fluctuations $\hat{a} = \alpha + \delta \hat{a}$, the equations of motion can be written in the frequency domain as

 Here, the cavity susceptibility $\chi_\mathrm{c}[\omega] = \frac{1}{\kappa/2 - i\omega}$ and the mechanical susceptibility $\chi_\mathrm{m}[\omega] = \frac{1}{\gamma_\mathrm{m}/2 - i\omega}$ are used as shorthands, and the input fields are $\hat{a}_\mathrm{in}[\omega]$ and $\hat{b}_\mathrm{in}[\omega]$.